 - Automatic Orders prohibit you from dropping your children or spouse from any medical insurance policy.
 You are also prohibited from dropping the policy altogether – health insurance must remain in effect.

-The spirit of Automatic Orders is that everything stays the same… no sudden changes should take place that are difficult to undo.
+The spirit of Automatic Orders is that everything stays the same… no sudden changes should take place.
 If you do need to make big changes because of unusual circumstances, there are ways to go about it.

-Gabriella MacDonald, Esq. regularly clients divorce actions throughout Monroe, Ontario, and Livingston Counties, and she can help you with your divorce.
-To schedule a meeting, please contact us at (585) 485-0025.
+I help clients in divorce actions throughout Monroe, Ontario, and Livingston Counties.
+I can help you with your divorce.
+To schedule a meeting, please contact us at (585) 204-7330.